 Photographers Ruben Guzman, Virginia Benavidez, Catalina Govea, and Antonio Tovar collaborated with Galería de la Raza to document the daily lives of recent immigrants–showing them at work, home, school, and with their families.
 Sueños Prometidos/Promised Dreams, created in the wake of the passage of Proposition 187 in California, addressed the need to understand immigrants and how anti-immigrant hostility affects the community at large.
-The exhibit attracted nearly 2,000 visitors and extensive press coverage.
+The exhibit attracted nearly 2,000 visitors and extensive press coverage in 1996.

 The artists sought to revise the traditional relationship between a documentary photographer and his or her subject by interacting with the people being photographed.
 While they collaborated on the theme and by interacting with their subjects, each photographer’s approach was different.
 Ruben Guzman photographed several individuals and asked them to write their own stories directly onto the photographs.
 Virginia Benavidez followed a few individuals, documenting their daily lives in depth while Catalina Govar documented community ceremonies—such as birthdays, baptisms, and quinceñeras.
 Antonio Tovar sought to show through straightforward portraits the array of cultural backgrounds of recent immigrants living in the Mission District.